gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 As Bryan Cantrill once said (quoting from memory), 'I am convinced most firmware just comes out of the home directory of a developer's laptop'.
 Setting up a CI is quick, free, and automates all the good things we have set up so far (linters, code formatting, tests, etc).
 And that way we can produce in a pristine environment the production binaries, on every change.
 If you're not doing this already as a developer, I don't think you really have entered the 21st century yet.

 Cherry on the cake: most CI systems allow for running the steps on a matrix of different platforms!
-So you can demonstratebly check that the list of supported platforms is not just theory, it is real.
+So you can demonstrably check that the list of supported platforms is not just theory, it is real.

 Typically the pipeline just looks like `make all test lint fmt`  so it's not rocket science.
 Just make sure that issues that get reported by the tools (linters, sanitizers, etc) actually fail the pipeline, otherwise no one will notice and fix them.